How Much Does Cataract Surgery Cost?

-- Are you a “preferred provider” for any eye surgeons or surgery centers?
+- Are you a “preferred provider” for any eye surgeons or surgical centers?

-- If my eye surgeon is not a “preferred provider” do I need to get your approval before covering the procedure?
+- If my eye surgeon is not a “preferred provider,” do I need approval before covering the procedure?

 - Do you require advanced approval from a doctor to validate the medical necessity of my surgery?

 In this article